 I had hoped to commit the scene to memory, but it settled in deeper.
 On the wind a fine spray from the falls cascaded across the gorge, refracting rainbows and peppering my skin with droplets that seeped into my being.
 Vervet monkeys chattered in the canopy, their fur also glistening with water from the source of their subsistence.

 Remember this.
 Billows of twilight fog rolling off a lake in northern Zambia, a tiny pocket of protected land forgotten by almost everyone except for a band of poachers relentlessly staking their turf.
 At night my breath would match the call of the resident hippos, who in inky blackness reminded us it was actually their turf, god help the man who thinks otherwise.
-For two weeks I joined the rangers to set fire to the bush, a yearly effort to protect the national park from out-of-control wildfires.
+For weeks I joined the rangers to set fire to the bush, a yearly effort to protect the national park from out-of-control wildfires.
 Acrid smoke from burning miombo seared my nostrils, filled my lungs, and joined the chemistry of my cells.

 Campfires on Chizumulu Island, five hours into the seemingly endless expanse of Lake Malawi, roasted meals of tiny Usipa, brought in by boatloads each night from the body of water that feeds, cleanses and supports an entire country.
 They too became a part of me, along with the bitter fruit of baobab trees and tales of villagers who remember when rhinos once roamed.